-Like we said, high levels of VG will lead to thicker, more impressive clouds, as well as a smoother vape.
-If you want to do some cloud chasing, or just plume some massive vapour, then you should always go for high VG.
+Remember, high levels of VG will lead to thicker, more impressive clouds, as well as a smoother vape from you e-cig liquid.
+If you want some seriously rich flavour or massive liquid vapour, then you should always go for high VG.

-High VG e-liquids are always better in more powerful devices, like sub-ohm tanks, because of the thicker consistency of the liquid.
-That way you can inhale the vapour direct-to-lung and really hit some massive clouds, thanks to the reduced throat hit.
+High VG e-liquids are always better in more powerful devices like sub-ohm kits because of the thicker consistency of the vaping liquid.
+Thanks to the reduced throat hit, you can inhale the liquid vapour direct-to-lung and really hit some massive clouds!

 2. High PG e-liquids

-High PG e-liquids were once quite common, but you don’t see them around as much anymore.
-The higher the PG the higher the throat hit, and the more intense the flavour, but it also means that way less vapour is produced.
+High PG e-liquids were once quite common, but you don’t see them around as often anymore.
+The higher the PG the higher the throat hit and the intensity of the vape flavour, but it also means that way less vapour is produced.

-These will always work best in mouth-to-lung vape devices, both because of the thinner consistency and because the increased throat hit makes direct-to-lung much more difficult.
-If you’re obsessed with flavour, these are a good bet.
+These will always work best in mouth-to-lung vape devices, both because of the thinner consistency and because the increased throat hit makes direct-to-lung vaping much more difficult.
+If you’re obsessed with vape flavours, these are a good bet.

 3. 50/50 e-liquids